Topological edge flows drive macroscopic re-organization in magnetic colloids: Magnetic colloidal assemblies contain prominent edge flows

 {Magnetically assembled sheets and clusters are created by subjecting a suspension of 1 $\mu$m super-paramagnetic particles (Dynabeads MyOne Carboxylic Acid, Invitrogen) in 10mM NaCl to a continuously rotating magnetic field.
 The suspension is held within an epoxy sealed chamber made of negatively charged glass slides and a Parafilm spacer.
 Since the particles are denser than the fluid and also negatively charged, they settle to a quasi-two-dimensional plane just above the substrate.
 The magnetic field is created by running a sine and cosine wave through two pairs of magnetic coils set orthogonal to one another, see Fig.~\ref{fig:1}(a).
 Upon application of a 20Hz field, the particles acquire magnetic dipoles and begin to interact according to the time-averaged interaction potential for super-paramagnetic particles in a continuously rotating magnetic field, that was theoretically derived and experimentally measured in \cite{du2013}.
 This two-dimensional interaction potential, shown on the right of Fig.~\ref{fig:1}(a) for different field strengths, is composed of an electrostatic short-range repulsion and a long-range magnetic attraction.
 The short-range repulsion can be tuned by the salt solution, while the long-range attraction is tuned by the magnetic field strength, $H_0$.
 Under this relatively fast frequency field, particle assemblies with well defined, tunable order are possible \cite{spatafora-salazar2021}.}

-Sheets of particles containing empty voids or individual particle clusters in empty space are achieved by varying the particle concentration under the same magnetic field conditions.
-This ability to tune morphology is a direct result of phase separation and energy minimization, where the system separates into particle rich and particle poor regions and seeks to minimize energy by reducing the interface length \cite{hilou2020}.
-At a relatively high particle concentration of 3-4mg/ml and corresponding particle surface coverage of 30-40\%, sheets of particles form as a continuous polycrystalline phase containing empty voids (Fig.~\ref{fig:1}(b)).
-In contrast, a reduced concentration of 1-1.25mg/ml (10-12\% particle surface coverage) achieves isolated crystalline clusters (Fig.~\ref{fig:1}(c)).
-In the cluster phase, single crystalline domains (clusters) exist physically separate from one another and are free to move.
+Sheets {of particles} containing {empty} voids or {individual particle} clusters in empty space are achieved by varying the particle concentration under the same magnetic field conditions. {This ability to tune morphology is a direct result of phase separation and energy minimization, where the system separates into particle rich and particle poor regions and seeks to minimize energy by reducing the interface length \cite{hilou2020}.} At a relatively high particle concentration of 3-4mg/ml {and corresponding particle surface coverage of 30-40\%}, sheets of particles form as a continuous polycrystalline phase containing empty voids (Fig.~\ref{fig:1}(b)).
+In contrast, a reduced concentration of 1-1.25mg/ml {(10-12\% particle surface coverage)} achieves isolated crystalline clusters (Fig.~\ref{fig:1}(c)).
+In the cluster phase, single crystalline domains {(clusters)} exist {physically} separate from one another and are free to move.
 In the void phase, however, many crystalline domains exist within the constrained bulk, separated by disordered boundaries \cite{lobmeyer2022}.
 The relative movement of these constrained domains in the void phase is much reduced compared to the cluster phase.

 At the edge of voids and on the perimeter of clusters, we observe that particles exhibit edge flows, as shown by the particle trajectories in Figs.~\ref{fig:1}(b) and (c).
-Edge flows are composed of the particles along the edge which translate faster than particles in the bulk, as reflected in the mean {speed}, $v_\textnormal{mean}$, computed in the IMARIS software as the total path traveled over the length of time tracked.
-Note that all particles have a constant background thermal speed computed as an average path traveled due to the Brownian motion.
-The faster translation at the edge occurs regardless of magnetic field strength.
-Along voids, all edge particles translate but only a few particles move significantly at any one point in time.
-Meanwhile, the polycrystalline bulk remains fairly stationary, beyond thermal motion, over the course of an experiment (approximately 1 minute).
-In contrast, all particles along the edge of clusters move continuously and the entire cluster rotates as a result.
+Edge flows are composed of the particles along the edge which translate faster than particles in the bulk, as reflected in the mean {speed}, $v_\textnormal{mean}$, computed in the IMARIS software as the total {path} traveled over the length of time tracked.
+With our frame rate of 30fps and density of about 1 particle$/\mu \mathrm{m}$, several frames are captured during each translation of a particle length for our observed speeds of a few $\mu \mathrm{m}/\mathrm{s}$.